jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 the inclusion of highly diverged sequences, as described in `02-scripts.backup/048-panX_streptococcus_amylasebindingproteincluster_detection.Rmd`.

-We then used the R script `02-scripts.backup/049-Streptoccocus_superreference_amylasebinding_coordinate_reconstruction.R` to recover the coordinates of these sequences from the superreference FASTA, which was exported as a BED file.
+We then used the R script `02-scripts.backup/049-Streptoccocus_superreference_amylasebinding_coordinate_reconstruction.R` to recover the coordinates of these sequences from the super-reference FASTA, which was exported as a BED file.

 > The super-reference FASTA files are not included here to large size.